 Time frame of 2-3 Week of personal one on one time with new owner(s).
 Rushing the introduction process can result in a scared, skittish and unsure feline that can result in bad behavior at your fault not that cat.
 Quarantine should be located in a medium-sized room.
 This room should be ideal for the kitten to not be too confined so the kitten does not feel threatened.
 You will then need to provide proper enrichment items to redirect the cat attention, provide exercise and also to provide an activity to bond with your new kitten.

 Currently we are using Dr. W. Jean Dodd's vaccination protocol.
 This protocol is now being adopted by ALL 27 North American veterinary schools.
-Important to note that mom's antiboties are not completly gone till 16 weeks thus shots given earlier may have no effect.
+Important to note that mom's antibodies are not completely gone till 16 weeks thus shots given earlier may have no effect.
+Shots are given 3-4 weeks apart, never give a booster shot when a cat shows signs of being sick.

 FIV/FELV Blood Test